 Representative Nicholas A. Mattiello

-Nicholas A. Mattiello was elected as Speaker of the House by his colleagues on March 25, 2014.
+Nicholas A. Mattiello was elected by his House colleagues as Speaker of the House by his colleagues on March 25, 2014, and then re-elected in January 2015 and January 2017 for full two-year terms.
 First elected in November 2006 to Represent District 15 in Cranston, he served as the House Majority Leader from February 2010 until becoming Speaker.

 Speaker Mattiello is a member of the St. Mary's Feast Society and Oaklawn Grange.
-He is a parishioner at Immaculate Conception Church in Cranston.
 He previously coached baseball in the Cranston Western Little League and at the Cranston-Johnston Regional Catholic Middle School.

-Speaker Mattiello is a life-long Rhode Islander and a Democrat.
-He and his wife Mary Ann are the parents of two sons, Nicholas, who is a recent graduate of the University of Rhode Island, and Anthony, a junior at Franklin Pierce University in New Hampshire.
+Speaker Mattiello, who was born on May 16, 1963, is a life-long Rhode Islander and a Democrat.
+He and his wife Mary Ann are the parents of two sons, Nicholas and Anthony.

 State House, Room 323